Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/HashingJobApp.md

 After you have been disconnected, new text will be randomly selected.

-After three correct hashes are provided you get the flag.
+After three correct hashes are provided, you get the flag.

 ### Automated solution with pwntools

 A timed challenge like this is nice to automate with [pwntools](https://docs.pwntools.com/en/stable/index.html).

-Lets write a small Python script called `pwn_solve.py` that solves this challenge for us
+Let's write a small Python script called `pwn_solve.py` that solves this challenge for us
 ```python
 #!/usr/bin/python
 # -*- coding: latin-1 -*-